httpsgithu/Miner/FAQ.md

 Yea, but your mom pays for that.
 Kappa.

 For some, yes.
 Others, no.  It depends on your hardware and where you live.
 You can check the [calculator from NiceHash](https://www.nicehash.com/profitability-calculator) if you know how much you pay for power.
+For my machine/where I live, power costs about 10% of the earnings.

 This application aims to limit how much power is consumed.
 You can choose the number of threads, e.g. if you limit this to 1 your machine will not heat up.